Optimal Smoothed Analysis of the Simplex Method: Semi-random shadow bound

 \subsection{Multipliers}

-We will give a bound on the expected number of pivot steps for most of the shadow path, i.e., the path segment $P(A,b, Z, 2^k c +Z)$.
+We will give a bound on the expected number of pivot steps for most of the shadow path: the path segment $P(A,b, Z, 2^k c +Z)$.
 To start, we require the following theorem proven by \cite{bbhk}.
-At the moment of writing their manuscript is yet unpublished.
-For that reason we reproduce a verbatim proof in the appendix (\Cref{sec:appendix}).

-\begin{theorem} Let $B \in \R^{d \times d}$ be an invertible matrix, every whose column has Euclidean norm at most $2$, and define, for any $m \geq 0$, $C_m = \{ x \in \R^d : B^{-1}x \geq m \}$.
+\begin{theorem}[\cite{bbhk}] Let $B \in \R^{d \times d}$ be an invertible matrix, every whose column has Euclidean norm at most $2$, and define, for any $m \geq 0$, $C_m = \{ x \in \R^d : B^{-1}x \geq m \mathbf{1} \}$.
 Suppose $c, c' \in \R^d$ are fixed.
 Let $Z \in \R^d$ be a random vector with $1$-log-Lipschitz probability density $\mu$.
 Then

 for $m = \ln(1/0.99)/2d$. \end{theorem}

 The elements of the shadow path satisfying the property described above form a set that we will keep track of through the following definition. \begin{definition} Given $A \in \R^{n\times d}$ and $c,c' \in \R^d$, and a threshold $m > 0$, the set of bases \emph{with good multipliers} is